miolini/canvascraft/README.md

 - Needs: Rust (`rustup toolchain install stable`), clang/LLVM on Linux

 ## Troubleshooting
+- `{:error, :backend_missing}`: run from repo root using `mix` so Rustler loads the NIF.
+If needed: `mix clean && mix compile`.
-- NIF fails to load: ensure Rust toolchain is installed and on PATH
+- NIF fails to load: ensure Rust toolchain is installed and on PATH.
 - Compile errors about clang: install build tools (`xcode-select --install` on macOS; `build-essential` on Ubuntu)

 ## Contributing